yourITtech/KDE-Nextcloud-Services/README.md

 - Place all the `.sh` (Scripts), `.desktop & .desktop.disabled` (Service Menus), `.svg` (Icons) in their appropriate folders as specified below.

 #### Locations
+If these locations do not exist, create them.

 - Scripts: `~/.local/share/scripts`